jmjuanes/ujson/README.md

 ## API

+### ujson.parse(str)

+Parses a JSON string and builds the JavaScript value or object described by the string.

+### ujson.toString(obj, [ space])

+Converts a JavaScript object to a JSON string.
+Accepts the following arguments:
+- `obj`: JavaScript object to converts to a string.
+- `space`: string or number that's used to insert white space into the output JSON string for readability purposes.

 ### ujson.read(path, [options, ] callback)

 Reads the content of a JSON file.
 Accepts the following arguments:
 - `path`: full path to the json file.
 - `options`: (optionally) object or string with the following options:
   - `encoding`: default: `utf8`.
-- `callback`: function that will be executed with two arguments: `err` and `data`, where `data` is a parsed object with the file content in json format.
+- `callback`: function that will be executed with two arguments: `err` and `data`, where `data` is a parsed object with the file content in json format, and error is `true` when there is an error reading the JSON file, and `false` if all is ok.

 If options is a string, then it specifies the encoding.
 Example: